Spider Veins Overview

 Description of Spider Veins

 Spider veins look like dense clusters of red, blue, or purple veins visible just underneath the skin’s surface.
-They’re usually found on the lower extremities of the body, such as the legs, but they can appear anywhere on the body.
-Although their medical term is “telangiactasias,” they’ve popularly gained the name “spider veins” because of their spidery appearance.
+They’re usually found on the lower extremities of the body, such as the legs, but they can appear anywhere on your body.
+Although their medical term is “telangiactasias,” we usually called them “spider veins” because of their spidery appearance.

 The Root Cause of Spider Veins